 Goto Statement

-Let us know about all of them one by one briefly.
-Are you ready?
-Let’s dive in!
+Let us know about all of them one by one, briefly.

-How To Declare Normal If Statement In C Language?
+How To Declare A Normal If Statement In C Language?

-If you need, you can also declare repeating if statements in the program.
-In that case, the control flow will first check the first if condition, if it is true the statements will be executed.
-Otherwise, the control flow will come to the next condition in the program.
+If needed, you can also declare repeating If Statements in your program.
+In that case, the control flow will first check the First If Condition; if it is true, the statements will be executed.

 #include